FreeTubeApp/FreeTube/README.md

 While I believe that FreeTube should work well for most users, there will probably be some bugs or features missing.
 Because of this, FreeTube is currently in beta and will be considered "stable" when these have been addressed.

 # I'd like to help!
-If you have an idea or if you found a bug, please create an issue so that we can track.
+If you have an idea or if you found a bug, please create an issue so that we can track it.
 Please check the current issues and make sure that someone else hasn't mentioned it already before submitting an issue.

 If you like to get your hands dirty and want to contribute, we would love to have your help.
 Send a pull request and someone will review your code.
 Proper contribution guidelines will be included soon, but in the meantime here's how to get start: